cherryontech/website/src/assets/content/dictionary/kpi.md

 sources:
 - sourceurl: https://kpi.org/KPI-Basics
 perspectives:
-- meaning: is a metric or indicator to measure the work done by software teams in order to remain accountable to set objectives.
-Eg lines of code, bugs, task completion dealines.
+- meaning: a metric or indicator to measure the work done by software teams in order to remain accountable to set objectives.
+Eg lines of code, bugs, task completion dealines
-  role: Software developer
+  role: software developer

 ---